 Hindu Undivided Family Registration

-Hindu Undivided Family gets their recognition from the Hindu Law.
+It get its recognition from the Hindu Law.
 A Hindu family can form a HUF and mange it through its Karta.
-HUF is considered as separate legal entity in the eyes of Tax Laws.
-Though the Hindu Law are not applicable on Buddhist, Jain and Sikh family, still they can form the HUF and avail the benefits of taxation for Hindu Undivided Family.
+It is considered as separate legal entity in the eyes of Tax Laws.
+Though the Hindu Law are not applicable on Buddhist, Jain and Sikh family, still they can form this type of entity and avail the benefits of taxation.

 CA/CS Assisted | 4.8/5 Rating